Multivariate Bicycle Codes

+\revA{We simulate our codes under circuit-level depolarizing noise, where we explicitly simulate the syndrome measurement circuit including one-qubit, two-qubit, measurement, state preparation and idling noise following Ref.~\cite{Bravyi_2024} (see Appendix~\ref{app:circuitlevel}).
+To decode, a linearized noise model is constructed by simulating each error individually and constructing an effective parity check matrix, which neglects cancellations between errors~\cite{Bravyi_2024}.
+To decode, we use the Ordered Statistics postprocessing step Decoder (BP-OSD) of Refs.~\cite{roffe2020decoding,panteleev2021degenerate} where we find the most likely logical error given the measured syndrome.

-In Fig.~\ref{fig:weight4_[[112, 8, 5]]}, we show the physical error rate $p$ against the logical error rate $p_\text{L}$ for our weight-4 QLDPC code $[[112, 8, 5]]$.
-As comparison, we also show surface codes with the same number of logical qubits and similar distance $d$.
-We find that our code has comparable error suppression than the $[[200,8,5]]$ surface code, while requiring only about half the number of physical qubits.
-We also fit the logical error rates with~\eqref{eq:heuristic_fit}, where for our code with find a fitted code distance $d_\text{fit}=5.9$.
+We study our weight-5 $\dsl 30, 4, 5\dsr$ TB code under circuit-level depolarizing noise in Fig.~\ref{fig:circuitW5}.
+As comparison, we show surface codes with the same number of logical qubits.
+We find that our code has the same scaling with $p$ as a surface code with more than three times the number of qubits. }